cybergarage/puzzledb-go/doc/configuring.md

 You can override the configuration file location by setting the PUZZLEDB environment variable.
 PuzzleDB assumes that the environment variable matches the following format: PUZZLEDB + "\_" + the key name in ALL CAPS.

-For example, if the environment variable `PUZZLEDB_LOGGING_ENABLED` is set, then PuzzleDB will override the `logging:enabled` setting.
+For example, if the environment variable `PUZZLEDB_LOGGER_ENABLED` is set, then PuzzleDB will override the `logging:enabled` setting.